the best thing you can do to improve the comfort

 If you don’t believe in this statement just try to lower the air pressure by half and feel the difference for yourself.
 Or even better, just look and the charts below where I compared the results riding with 40psi and 20 psi air pressure.
 Both with and without additional comfort improving solutions like flexing seatpost and suspension stem.
 Spoiler alert: there is no bigger contribution to the overall bike comfort that lowering its tire pressure.

 Let’s start with the bike equipped with both suspension stem and a suspension seatpost.
-You might think that this kind of combination leaves nothing to the tires itself yet lowering the pressure from 40 psi to 20 psi brings a whooping 35,4% improvement at the front and not too shabby 17,8% at the back.
-When we ride on fast gravel the numbers are very similar (bike with lower tire pressure will be over 34% more comfortable in terms of front of the bike and 13,9% in terms of the back of the bike).
+You might think that this kind of combination leaves nothing to the tires itself yet lowering the pressure from 40 psi to 20 psi brings a whopping 35,4% improvement at the front and not too shabby 17,8% at the back.
+When we ride on fast gravel the numbers are very similar (a bike with lower tire pressure will be over 34% more comfortable in terms of the front of the bike and 13,9% in terms of the back of the bike).

-If you are familiar with the Cervelo’s chart (https://www.cervelo.com/en/ride-quality) describing different bike parts’s impact on overall ride comfort those results will not be suprise to you.
+If you are familiar with Cervelo’s chart (https://www.cervelo.com/en/ride-quality) describing different bike parts’ impact on overall ride comfort those results will not be surprising to you.
 Tires are the biggest contributor to the bike overall comfort.
 Both front and rear.

 Without suspension seatpost (using FSA K-Force no setback carbon seatpost) lowering the tire pressure from 40 psi to 20 psi gives you between 17,5% (forest) and 10,5% (gravel) improvement.
 Yet again more than Ergon CF3 Pro Carbon usually offers.

-This numbers clearly shows that your fist step towards better ride comfort of your gravel bike should be buying a bigger tire and lowering its air preassure.
-That is why I am really excited with this new trend among bike manufactures to allow gravel bike using 700x50c tires (new Ronto Ruut is one example).
+These numbers clearly show that your first step towards better ride comfort of your gravel bike should be buying a bigger tire and lowering its air pressure.
+That is why I am really excited about this new trend among bike manufactures to allow gravel bikes using 700x50c tires (new Ronto Ruut is one example).